Geraldine Plunkett Dillon: Role in Irish Independence

 After Joseph's execution, the Plunkett siblings remained active in organisations such as the Irish Republican Army and Cumann na mBan.
 Dillon published a volume of her brother Joseph's poetry posthumously, a month after his execution in June 1916, The poems of Joseph Mary Plunkett, having been named as his literary executor.
 Dillon was the member of the Plunkett family who had the most interaction with her brother's widow, Grace.
-Grace lived with the her at Larkfield after 1916.
+Grace lived with her at Larkfield after 1916.
 It is Dillon's account of Gifford that confirmed that she was pregnant at the time of her wedding, and that she later lost the pregnancy.
 Dillon was also unsure that her brother had been the father of the fetus.

 Dillon was present at the first Dáil at the Mansion House in January 1919.
 Her husband spent a great deal of the period of 1916 to 1922 imprisoned or hiding from the authorities due to his republican activities, including an internment from May 1918 to January 1919 in Gloucester prison.
 Dillon travelled to Gloucester having heard that the jail had been struck by the Spanish flu.
 She found her husband had been transferred to a hospital, and with the help of Michael Collins, had him and another prisoner released.
 When her husband was appointed Professor of Chemistry at University College, Galway the family moved to the city.
 Dillon had been instrumental in securing this job, as Thomas had applied while still interned at Gloucester.
 They initially lived in Dangan House and later in Barna, where it was used for Sinn Féin Court sessions with her husband presiding as judge.
 In Galway, Dillon became a member of Cumann na mBan, and acted for Michael Collins as an intelligence agent.
 She organised and transmitted intelligence reports for the IRA brigade commanders in Connemara.

 In Galway the Dillons witnessed the violence from the Royal Irish Constabulary and the Black and Tans.
 Due to her husband's connections with the IRA, and her activities, their house was frequently raided.
-Dillon was arrested on Easter Monday 28 March 1921, and was imprisoned in Galway Gaol for three months after she was caught carrying literature from the White Cross.
-Her husband was already in hiding, so their children were left in the care of a servant, Peggy.
+Dillon was arrested on Easter Monday 28 March 1921, and was imprisoned in Galway Gaol for the remainder of the Irish War of Independence after she was caught carrying literature from the Irish White Cross.
+The literature was delivered to her from Maire Comerford, a leading figure in the women's paramilitary organisation Cumann na mBan Her husband was already in hiding, so their children were left in the care of a servant, Peggy.
 After protested that her children were not allowed to live with her in the prison, as was usual at the time, the matter was raised in the House of Commons and she was released.
 Her daughter, Eilís later recalled that by not being in prison with her mother she had "lost her only chance of being able to boast I was imprisoned for my country."
 She was later awarded two medals, the Service Medal and the Truce Commemorative Medal.